Why is a Bank Factoring Company Better?

 Competitive Rates

 In addition, since the bank has its own funds, it can offer the business very competitive rates.
-Unlike many independent factoring companies who work with multiple funding sources, a bank acts as a direct source of funds and eliminates the middleman.
+Unlike many independent factoring companies that work with multiple funding sources, a bank acts as a direct source of funds and eliminates the middleman.

 Factoring is a common solution to cash flow and is best used during growth periods or when the account receivables are large.
 The business benefits since the time between delivery of goods and funds realized is short.
 The business is relieved of the burden of chasing debt and can focus on other pertinent issues.

-Why Do Small Businesses Choose to Factor with a Bank?
+In-Summary: Why Factor with a Bank?

 “An independent factoring shop is usually borrowing the funds they provide to clients from another institution, typically a bank,” Burnett said.
 “They must then charge their clients a high enough rate to cover their financing costs.
 A bank/direct lender is supplying its own money to its client base, giving it the ability to be much more flexible on fee structures, and provide greater value for the client base.”